-Self motivated and eager to achieve their maximum.

-Organised and able to work on own.
-Able to research information and follow instructions.
-Good ICT skills.
+- Self motivated and eager to achieve the maximum possible - Organised and able to work independently - Able to research information and follow instructions - Good ICT skills

 - 1. Cell Biology

 - 2. Organisation

 - 3. Infection and response

 - 4. Bioenergetics

 - 5. Homeostasis and response

 - 6. Inheritance, variation and evolution.

 - 7. Ecology